-Only use the link below to access the certificate if you have completed the Full Marathon.
-Congratulations again on your completion of The Poetry Marathon.
-The version that you will download should be easy to edit and add your name to.
+Click on the link below and download the edit ready certificate if you completed The Half Marathon.
+Congratulations again on your completion of The Half Marathon.

 The first word of every line should not have a capitalization unless it is intentional!
 Word has an auto caps feature that you can turn off by following the instructions below.

 To turn off automatic capitalization, follow these steps:

 - On the AutoCorrect tab, deselect the Capitalize First Letter Of Sentences check box, and click OK.

 You must indicate which hour each poem was written in, and whether you participate in the full or the half marathon.
 Only poets who completed the whole or half marathon will be eligible to submit.

 There is no guarantee that by submitting your poem will be selected although the goal is to include one poem by everyone who submits.